toolleeo/cli-apps/README.md

 * [Artem](https://github.com/FineFindus/artem) - Convert images from multiple formats (jpg, png, webp, etc.) to ASCII art, written in Rust.
 * [ArTTY](https://github.com/mjwhitta/artty) - Pixel art with optional system info, similar to neofetch.
 * [BlockPaint](https://github.com/wooster0/blockpaint) - BlockPaint is a painting program that allows you to draw pixel graphics in the terminal using the mouse.
+* [catnip](https://github.com/sweetbbak/catnip) - An Image picker using pure bash (C and Go version in the works) and kittys icat and Chafa's Sixel protocol.
 * [chafa](https://github.com/hpjansson/chafa) - Terminal graphics for the 21st century.
 * [cli-mandelbrot](https://github.com/danyshaanan/cli-mandelbrot) - A cli for traversing the Mandelbrot fractal.
 * [D2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.